 - A minimum of 90 units of credit.

 - Three required core courses

-- 1. The Educating to Counter Oppressions (ECO) Core course.
+- The Educating to Counter

+Oppressions (ECO) Core course.

 This course must be taken within six months of matriculation.

 - 2. The Multireligious Intensive

 - 3. One of the following: UU

 Leadership Core Intensive (for students on the UU ordination track), Leadership Along the Way, or Organizational Management)

+- 5 or More Units of Contextual Education (for students who matriculated beginning August 2024)

+- 1. Eligible credit: field work or internship in a congregational or community setting, or Clinical Pastoral Education.

+- 2. May be earned singly or cumulatively.

 - Participation in two or more Symposia

 - A Mid-Degree Portfolio Conference

 - A combination of coursework, fieldwork, independent study, experiential learning and special projects to achieve competency in Eight Threshold areas:

-- 1. Life in Religious Community and Interfaith Engagement
+- Life in Religious Community and Interfaith Engagement

 - 2. Prophetic Witness and Work

 - 3. Sacred Text and Interpretation

 - 4. History of Dissenting Traditions and the Thea/ological Quest

 - 5. Spiritual Practice and the Care of the Soul

 - 6. Thea/ology in Culture and Context

 - 7. Educating for Wholeness and Liberation

 - 8. Embodied Wisdom and Beauty